For further articles on these topics:

-A couple years ago (almost exactly two years ago, in fact) the mom of one of my best friends died.
-Those of you who have been hanging out around WYG for a while may remember me talking about this back when the sock aisle at Target caused me to have a meltdown in the middle of the store.
-Tears happen, sometimes in public, don’t judge.
+A couple years ago (almost exactly two years ago, in fact), the mom of one of my best friends died.
+Those of you who have been hanging out around WYG for a while may remember me talking about this; you know, that time I had a massive meltdown in the sock aisle at Target.
+Tears happen, sometimes in public.
+Don’t judge.

 Hey friends and family!
-I'm trying to plan our first monthly memorial dinner for mommy.
-I thought we could start at Carraba’s.
-Click on the link below and click on the dates that you would be able to attend.
-(The website is called doodle.com and it's the greatest thing since Carraba’s bread).
+I'm trying to plan our first monthly memorial dinner for Mommy.
+I thought we could start at Carrabba's.
+Click on the link below and select the dates that you would be able to attend.
+(The website is called doodle.com and it's the greatest thing since Carrabba's bread).
 And please please please forward the link to anyone you'd want to invite.
 Love you!

-I remember reading the email and being amazed that so soon after her mom’s death she was pulling things together to organize not only a dinner, but a MONTHLY dinner with friends and family.
+I remember reading the email and being amazed that, so soon after her mom’s death, she was pulling things together to organize not only a dinner but a MONTHLY dinner with friends and family.
 As I stared at my screen, impressed by this touching (and brilliant) dinner plan, I did a mental inventory of the family members and friends I had lost touch with following significant losses.
 My dad didn’t have a big family, but we had lost touch with the few family members he did have.
 He had good friends that I hadn’t seen since his funeral.
-After my sister lost her boyfriend, she struggled to keep connections with his family, though she had been very close with them.
+Then after my sister lost her boyfriend, something similar happened: She struggled to keep connections with his family—even though she had been very close with them.

 Keeping in touch after a death isn’t easy.
 You’re grieving.
 They’re grieving.
-Emotions are complex, sometimes the death had brought out conflict and unpleasant feelings.
+Emotions are complex, and the death may have brought out conflict and unpleasant feelings.
 Sometimes you just don’t have the energy to call anyone or plan anything (other than maybe for a pizza to be delivered).
-Yet, ultimately that day comes that you come up for air and realize months (or years) have passed and you have lost touch with people who were important to you, or to your loved one.
-Or, on the flip side, maybe you try to maintain a relationship, but for whatever reason they don’t reciprocate.
+Yet, ultimately that day comes that you come up for air and realize months (or years) have passed and you have lost touch with people who were important to you or to your loved one.
+Or, on the flip side, maybe you try to maintain a relationship but for whatever reason they don’t reciprocate.
 In either case, the pain of this ‘secondary loss’ kicks in.
 You realize that you have not only lost you loved one who died, but you have lost your relationship with their family or friends as well.
-If you are feeling this sort of pain, you should check out our post on secondary loss.

 Alright, now for the concrete suggestions on how to stay in touch after a death: